Robert Piggott Subject Overview: Physical Education

 Our pedological approach to teaching this subject in the Robert Piggott CE Schools:

-Progressive learning objectives, combined with varied teaching approaches and a broad range of exposure, endeavour to provide stimulating, enjoyable and appropriately challenging learning experiences for all of our pupils.
+Progressive learning objectives, combined with varied teaching approaches and a broad range of exposure, endeavour to provide stimulating, enjoyable and appropriately challenging learning experiences for all our pupils.
 Through the selection of suitably differentiated and logically developed tasks, it is intended that our children, irrespective of their innate ability, will enjoy success and be motivated to further develop their individual sporting potential.

 In Key Stage One pupils will be given a broad range of opportunities to develop their fundamental movement skills in PE.
 These opportunities will help them to gain competence and confidence in agility, coordination and balance.
-Alongside this, the children will explore how the body works, develop the ability to reflect on self and others, and finally, be able to follow rules.
+Alongside this, the children will explore how the body works, develop the ability to reflect on themselves and others, and finally, be able to follow rules.

 Pupils will be taught to: